gsoft-inc/wl-web-configs/docs/default.md

 With configuration libraries **distributed through NPM packages** and installed with a CLI, when a new feature is available for a tool, the configuration libraries maintainers can spend time learning the new feature, making the necessary changes, and **distributing the changes with a new version** of the package.
 Then, at their convenience, **product teams can adopt the changes** by bumping the configuration library package version in their respective application.

-We hope that introducing a collection of configuration libraries will facilitate the creation and maintenance of front-end projects over time.
+We hope that introducing CLI with a collection of configuration libraries will facilitate the creation and maintenance of front-end projects.

 ## Guiding principles